 Just like in standard family tree software, you can merge branches and organize your family index.
 We’re especially fans of the help section of the family tree area that explains each option thoroughly next to an image of the icon.

 MyTrees has plenty of interesting features, just not all the essentials we were looking for.
 Many of its tools, like the genealogist directory and date converter are useful, but not usually necessary.
 The genealogist directory is a list of experts in your area you can hire to search your family history for you.
 The date converter recognizes the date you enter and immediately translates it to the standard genealogy format, making your files easier to merge and share within other genealogy software programs.

+The site lacks flashier features like DNA testing or direct professional assistance, but this is understandable.
+They can be expensive and unnecessary.
 However, MyTrees also lacks truly helpful features such as hints that bring up sources based on information in your family tree.
-You also can’t add family pictures or media to bring your family tree to life.
-MyTrees has a small community and forums related to the site, but lacks some of the extra features like social media and member directories to interact with other MyTrees users.
+You also can’t add family pictures or media to your family tree.
+MyTrees has a small community and forums related to the site, but it lacks some of the extra connections like social media and member directories to connect you with other MyTrees users.

 MyTrees has many extra features, but it falls short in some of the essential tools and family tree searches.
 Tools like the date calculator and genealogist directory are useful occasionally, but not as helpful as hints, media support and social community connections.
 MyTrees has an impressive amount of searchable records, but it does not have quite the variety of documents that some of our top sites have.
 Additionally, for some sources, it redirects you to other genealogy databases that may require you to subscribe to their services on top of your subscription with MyTrees.